Powwow84/runner-3d/README.md

 * As a user I want to be able to move around the maze
 * As a user I was to be able to win or lose
 * As a user I want to be able to replay the game after winning or losing
-* As a user I want to be able to restart the game at any point

 ---------------------------------------------------------